Back

 The Flare Network enables different blockchains to communicate with each other (blockchain interoperability).
 It also provides smart contract capabilities to Layer-1 blockchains, hence the project’s tagline #ConnectEverything.

-There are three components on the Flare Network to be aware of:
+There are three components of the Flare Network to be aware of:

-1. State Connector: this protocol allows external blockchain data to be used on the Flare Network
+• State Connector: This protocol allows external blockchain data to be used on the Flare Network

-2. Flare Time Series Oracle (FTSO): this protocol provides a reliable source of off-chain data to be used on the Flare Network
+• Flare Time Series Oracle (FTSO): This protocol provides a reliable source of off-chain data to be used on the Flare Network

 FLR is the network’s native token.
 It’s used to pay transaction fees, participate in governance, and secure the network through staking.